NISCHALPI/SlurmDocs/README.md

 This provides flexibility for users who prefer programmatic access to SlurmDocs.
 The Jupyter notebook serves as a practical guide to help you leverage the API for your specific use cases and data analysis needs.

 ## Using the Python API
 The SlurmDocs package can be independently used as an API by importing the `slurmdocs` module after installation.
 This module is well-documented, making it easy to configure according to your specific requirements.
-The documentation for collecting and analyzing data using the API is available in the form of a Jupyter notebook located in the `/docs` directory.

-This provides flexibility for users who prefer programmatic access to SlurmDocs.
-The Jupyter notebook serves as a practical guide to help you leverage the API for your specific use cases and data analysis needs.

 ## Contributions and License
 We welcome contributions from the open-source community to enhance the functionality and features of SlurmDocs.
 If you're interested in contributing or have ideas for improvement, please consider the following: